LakshmiSharanya/Movie_Trailer_Project/README.md

 # Movie_Trailer_Project
-Movie Trailer Website where users can see their favorite movies and watch the trailers.
+Movie Trailer Website is designed for users to see their favorite movies and watch the trailers.

 # Prerequisities
 * Python 2.x